maltreanungkur/web/content/teaching/UDGRP/_index.md

 **Date**: October 19, 2024. <br>
 **Speakers**: Rinkiny Ghatak and Treanungkur Mal. <br>

 Rinkiny began by briefly introducing the definition of a group and providing some examples.
-She then defined free groups and explored the structure of Cayley graphs, including how the Cayley graph of a free group looks-like.
+She then defined free groups and explored the structure of Cayley graphs, including how the Cayley graph of a free group looks.
 Additionally, she introduced the concept of group presentations, concluding her talk with the group presentation of the well-known Lamplighter Group.

-Whereas, I aimed to demonstrate how one can understand a complex group presentation, such as that of the Lamplighter Group, by using the analogy of street lamps.
-Interestingly, the seemingly intricate presentation boils down to switching finitely many lamps on an infinite street comprising infinitely many lamps.
+Whereas I have tried to demonstrate how one can understand a complex group presentation, such as that of the Lamplighter Group, by using the analogy of street lamps.
+Interestingly, the seemingly intricate presentation simplifies to switching finitely many lamps on an infinite street comprising infinitely many lamps.
 I also provided a brief definition of a group action, as this concept will be central to our study moving forward.

 ### 1. Basics of Group Theory